 For many organizations, the Net Promoter Score® is a good way to gauge customer satisfaction.
-While the idea of providing excellent customer service isn't new, comparatively speaking, trying to measure the effectiveness of your customer experience (CX) efforts is.
+While providing excellent customer service isn't new, comparatively speaking, trying to measure the effectiveness of your customer experience (CX) efforts is.

 The idea of Net Promoter Score® first gained traction in 2002.
-Around that time, an article published in Harvard Business Review popularized the concept of administering an easy, one-question survey to clients, asking them to rate their experience with the surveying organization numerically.
-Customer experience teams were told to boost their scores if they wanted customers to keep doing business with their organizations.
+It became popularized because of the concept of administering an easy, one-question survey to clients, asking them to rate their experience with the surveying organization numerically.
+Member Experience Teams were told to boost their scores if they wanted customers to keep doing business with their organizations.

-As mentioned, a Net Promoter Score® is measured with a single-question survey usually administered soon after an exchange with the organization.
+As mentioned, a Net Promoter Score® is a crucial metric for measuring your customer satisfaction score.
+It is obtained through a single-question survey that is usually administered soon after a member interacts with the organization.
 Responding members answer the question on a scale from 0 to 10 - the higher the score, the better.
-From the responses, you get three categories of members:
+From the responses, members are placed into one of three categories:

 CES - or the Member Effort Score (MES) in the case of credit unions - is a cross-industry Key Performance Indicator (KPI).
-For credit unions, MES examines the effort that members must exert to interact with the credit union or one of its financial offerings.
+For credit unions, MES examines members' efforts to interact with the credit union or one of its financial offerings.

-In a single-question MES survey, similar to an NPS® survey, the recipient may be asked, "How easy was it to join our credit union?,” or "How easy was the loan application process?"
+In a single-question MES survey, similar to an NPS®, the recipient may be asked, "How easy was it to join our credit union?" or "How easy was the loan application process?"

-The standard response scale is 1-7 and it provides a way to identify and monitor difficulties at every touchpoint for the member's journey with the credit union.
+The standard response scale is 1-7, providing a way to identify and monitor difficulties at every touchpoint for the member's journey with the credit union.
 Historically, better Member Effort Scores have shown a willingness on the part of the member to engage with more financial offerings from the credit union.

-When used as part of a blended scorecard approach, NPS® and MES together are incredibly helpful in not only understanding the sentiment, advocacy, and loyalty of a member, but also uncovering the 'why' behind the scores.
+When used as part of a blended scorecard approach, NPS® and MES together are incredibly helpful in understanding the sentiment, advocacy, and loyalty of a member and uncovering the 'why' behind the scores.

-At MemberXP, we take a credit union's NPS® and MES and benchmark them against others in the industry for every experience and member touchpoint we measure.
+At MemberXP, we benchmark a credit union's NPS® and MES against others in the industry for every experience and member touchpoint we measure.
 This information provides context and visibility for growth and is a valuable benchmark for setting goals.
-Both KPIs are drillable to region, branch, coach, and can be viewed by member demographics, all within the powerful tool.
+Both KPIs are drillable to region, branch, and coach and can be viewed by member demographics - all within one powerful tool.

 For questions about how MemberXP can help your credit union achieve its marketing objectives or to request a demo, visit memberxp.com/live-demo/.

-*Net Promoter Score is a trademark of Satmetrix, Bain & Company, and Fred Reichfield.
+*Net Promoter Score is a trademark of Satmetrix, Bain & Company, and Fred Reichhield.